 Applying for an EIN online is the most efficient and quickest way to obtain an EIN for your business.
 Once the “interview style” application is submitted with all fields entered correctly, the EIN is issued on the spot.

-However, although your number may be immediately issued to you, you must wait up to two weeks before you can file an electronic return; make electronic deposits; or pass an IRS Taxpayer Identification Number (TIN) matching program.
+Although your number may be immediately issued to you, you must wait up to two weeks before you can file an electronic return; make electronic deposits; or pass an IRS Taxpayer Identification Number (TIN) matching program.
 During this time, your business can use its EIN for other purposes, including setting up bank accounts and filing paper returns.

-- The principal business, office or agency, or legal residence (in the case of an individual), must be located in the United States or U.S. Territories.
+- The principal business, office or agency, or legal residence (in the case of an individual), must be located in the United States or U.S. territories.

 Applying by fax, mail or phone